erneskipython2/minesweeper/README.md

 	-Added validation if game is already ended
-	-Added logic for clean recursively the board when a field is safe and its adjacent fields -Improved custom row, columns and mines board creation
+	-Added logic for clean recursively the board when a field is safe and its adjacent fields -Improved custom row, columns and mines board creation -Added logic for move mine if this is the first move

 ## Postman Collections